• Apache Cassandra

 • Technical

-Anomalia Machina 9: Anomaly Detection at Scale—Massively Scalable Anomaly Detection with Apache Kafka® and Apache Cassandra®
+Anomalia Machina 9: Anomaly Detection at Scale

 In the previous blog, we deployed the Anomalia Machina application in a production-like Kubernetes environment.
 In this blog, we test it out and see many anomalies it can detect at scale on small Kafka and Cassandra Instaclustr production clusters.